osrf/gazebo_tutorials/instrument_hdf5_datasets/tutorial.md

 format.
 The datasets, together with the [Benchmark Problems for Multibody Dynamis (BPMD)](https://grasp.robotics.cs.rpi.edu/bpmd/) framework are used to compare different methods in solving multibody systems with bilateral joints and unilateral frictional contacts in an unbiased way.
-These datasets will help analyze and construct new, better and faster solvers, let researchers concentrate on instead of the whole physics engine.
+These datasets will help researchers to concentrate on analysis of existing methods and construction of more accurate solvers, without worrying about implementation of the whole physics engine.

 # Example Usage